Baby and mom

 Assign gestational age size at birth

 People use the Fenton preterm infant growth charts for 2 purposes: i) preterm infant growth monitoring and ii) to assign size-at-birth for gestational age (small, large and appropriate).
-The Fenton growth charts (designed for preterm infant growth monitoring for infants born <38 weeks) can be used to assign size-at-birth for gestational ages 22 to 37 weeks, but ideally not for gestational ages at 38 weeks or beyond.
+The Fenton growth charts (designed for preterm infant growth monitoring for infants born <37 weeks) can be used to assign size-at-birth for gestational ages 22 to 36 weeks, but ideally not for gestational ages at 37 weeks or beyond.
 Due to numerous requests, we have produced the 2025 15-country meta-analysis specifically for size-at-birth assessments for infants born from 22-42 weeks.
-To assign size for gestational age at birth for 38 weeks or beyond, download our 2025 15-country-meta-analysis sex-specific percentile cutoffs and/or calculator below.
+To assign size for gestational age at birth for 37 weeks or beyond, download our 2025 15-country-meta-analysis sex-specific percentile cutoffs and/or calculator below or you can access a birthsize calculator below or access our daily Birth size calculator via: Fentongrowth.ca.

-The 2013 6-country meta-analysis sex-specific percentiles are also available.
+The 2013 6-country meta-analysis size-at-birth calculators and cutoffs are also available.
 They are also not the same as the growth charts, so they are also not appropriate to use for growth monitoring.

 World Map